 - Global Black Friday spending reached $74.4 billion, up 5% from last year.

-- 87.3 million people shopped online, while 81.7 million visited stores on Black Friday.
+- Over 87.3 million people shopped online, while 81.7 million visited stores on Black Friday.

 - Mobile shopping made up 69% of purchases worldwide.